Kreloc/Posh-ePoAPI/README.md

 * Created module and functions for various McAfee ePo API commands.
 * Added support for -WhatIf to all functions, except Connect-ePoServer.
 * Added a check for good connection to Connect-ePoServer.
+* Added Get-ePoServerRunningTask which gets task information for running tasks.
+* Added Start-ePoServerTask which runs a server task.

 TODO:
 * Add function for adding a user using core.addUser command.
 * Add function for removing a user using core.removeUser command.
-* Add function to synchorinze Domains and AD with the system tree using * epo.syncDirectory command.
+* Add function to synchorinze Domains and AD with the system tree using  epo.syncDirectory command.
 * Look into policy commands and determine what functions to create.
 * Look into repository commands and determine what functions to create.
 * Look into scheduler commands and determine what functions to create.
 * Add function to tag computers using the system.applyTag command.
 * Add function to remove tags from compuers using the system.clearTag command.
 * Look into system commands and determine what functions to create.
+* Look into custom queries using SQUID tables.
+These tables are returned from the Get-ePoTable function.